Property Maintenance Grant for school maintenance work

 We calculate your PMG based on:

-- square metres of painted surfaces
+- square metres of painted exterior walls

-- cubic capacity of the swimming pool
+- cubic capacity of Ministry-owned or integrated swimming pools

 - the 'corrosion factor' for schools in areas where buildings are subject to very high corrosion from extreme weather and salt spray (it provides a top-up for these schools to carry out the more frequent maintenance needed)